Diarrhea ICD-10-CM Codes

 You can use a diarrhea ICD code once you’ve decided on the type of diarrhea a patient has through tests and examinations.

-Yes, all of the ICD-10 codes used for diarrhea are billable
+Yes, all of the ICD-10 codes used for diarrhea are billable, at least for the ones we've listed earlier.

 Common treatments for diarrhea will vary depending on the cause.
-Usually, the practitioner will first provide solutions to dehydration which is expected when one has diarrhea.
+Typically, the practitioner will first address dehydration, which is a common side effect of diarrhea.
 Afterward, they may recommend medication, especially if the cause of diarrhea is bacterial, or targeted treatments, especially if the cause is another condition.